ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - collect_weights
 - collect_activations

-They will be described in detail in the following subsections.
+They are described in detail below.

 train
 -----